Why customer loyalty is different than customer satisfaction

 Enter: The Loyalty Program

-There are just some aspects of customer loyalty that are out of your control, but the good news is that well placed incentive and loyalty programs can create valuable impact in both satisfaction and loyalty.
+Some aspects of customer loyalty are out of your control.
+However, the good news is that well placed incentive and loyalty programs create valuable impact in both customer satisfaction and loyalty.

 In my experience (and backed by the DECADES of knowledge at ITA Group working with Fortune 1000+ companies,) these well-placed programs are best done at three levels.
 At least to get the biggest impact.
 We’ve certainly seen things work that aren’t operating in all three levels—but this is a best practice.

-At the highest level create a program with your partners/channel/reseller/distributor owners.
-In the middle level create a program for the feet on the ground, the reps, people, and of course hair stylists in front of your customers/end-users.
+At the highest level, create a program with your partners/channel/reseller/distributor owners.
+In the middle level, create a program for customer-facing members: the reps, people, and of course hair stylists.
 And at the bottom level, directly with your end-user/customer.

-I won’t get too deeply into this (this method deserves its own article,) but essentially you need to create an incentive program that creates value and reward for the owners in exchange for them giving you access to the mindshare and time of their people.
+I won’t get too deeply into this (this method deserves its own article).
+You essentially need to create an incentive program that creates value and reward for the owners in exchange for them giving you access to the mindshare and time of their people.

-Then, once you have access to the people in front of your customer, create an incentive program that motivates them to support and advocate for your product.
+Once you have access to the people in front of your customer, create an incentive program that motivates them to support and advocate for your product.
 Otherwise known as driving loyalty!
-Provide them with the things that will help them build faith and affection for your brand.
+Provide them with the tools to build faith and affection for your brand.

 There is no question that loyalty programs have value and drive revenue (lots of it when they’re designed correctly), but they’re a tool to be leveraged.